-For 20 years, Kestrel has been a consultant in sustainable finance.
-Kestrel is an Approved Verifier accredited by the Climate Bonds Initiative (CBI) and an Observer for the ICMA Green Bond Principles and Social Bond Principles.
+For 20 years, Kestrel has been consulting in sustainable finance.
+Kestrel is an Approved Verifier accredited by the Climate Bonds Initiative.
 Kestrel reviews transactions in all asset classes worldwide for alignment with ICMA Green Bond Principles, Social Bond Principles, Sustainability Bond Guidelines and the Climate Bonds Initiative Standards and Criteria.

-The Second Party Opinions issued by Kestrel do not and are not intended to make any representation or give any assurance with respect to any other matter relating to the Issue 2023-2A Bonds and the Issue 2023-2B Bonds.
-Second Party Opinions provided by Kestrel are not a recommendation to any person to purchase, hold, or sell the Issue 2023-2A Bonds or the Issue 2023-2B Bonds and the designations do not address the market price or suitability of these bonds for a particular investor and do not and are not in any way intended to address the likelihood of timely payment of interest or principal when due.
+The Second Party Opinions issued by Kestrel do not and are not intended to make any representation or give any assurance with respect to any other matter relating to the Issue 2025-1A Bonds and the Issue 2025-1B Bonds.
+Second Party Opinions provided by Kestrel are not a recommendation to any person to purchase, hold, or sell the Issue 2025-1A Bonds or the Issue 2025-1B Bonds and the designations do not address the market price or suitability of these bonds for a particular investor and do not and are not in any way intended to address the likelihood of timely payment of interest or principal when due.